 Old Forge (Adirondacks)

 Take advantage of the amazing Family Spring Break Package at the Water’s Edge Inn in the heart of the Adirondacks.
-The deal runs from March 10 through June 13 and besides the complimentary breakfast, when you stay 3 nights, get the 4th weeknight free!
-The Inn has a heated indoor pool for when it’s not quite warm enough to swim outdoors, as well as a sauna, high-speed internet, and panoramic views of the lake from the Great Room.
+The deal runs from March 17 through June 11 and besides the complimentary breakfast, when you stay three nights, get the fourth weeknight free!
+The Inn has a heated indoor pool for when it’s not quite warm enough to swim outdoors, as well as a sauna, fitness center, arcade, guest laundry, complimentary wi-fi, and panoramic views of the Old Forge Pond from the Great Room.
 Plus, Old Forge is a very family-friendly destination.
-Head right across the street from the inn and check out Calypso's Cove Family Fun Center for rides, games, zip lines, go-karts, a climbing wall, batting cages, and bumper boats!
+Head right across the street from the inn and check out Calypso's Cove Family Fun Center (open Memorial Day weekend, reopens for full season in June) for rides, games, mini-golf, zip lines, go-karts, a climbing wall, batting cages, and bumper boats!
 You’ll get a 10% discount just for staying at the Inn.
 On any weekend in April, you can take your family of thrill-seekers whitewater rafting on the mighty Moose River.
-Be sure to swing by Benny’s Ice Cream for a sweet treat to top it off.
+Be sure to swing by Benny’s Ice Cream (reopening Memorial Day weekend) for a sweet treat to top it off.

 Saratoga Springs (Capital-Saratoga)

 Spring for a trip to Saratoga Springs this season.
-The Saratoga Downtowner Motel was once a motor lodge in the 1960’s but has been renovated into chic lodging near all the action.
-Included in your stay is complimentary breakfast, access to the indoor heated pool, oh, and kids under 16 are free!
-Another great option is the conveniently located Hampton Inn & Suites Saratoga Springs Downtown, where you can enjoy the gorgeous indoor pool, free breakfast, and super short walking distances to nearby attractions.
-For example, you’re literally a three-minute walk from the Children’s Museum at Saratoga.
-Take your little ones to explore all the interactive educational exhibits where they can pretend grocery-shop, run a bank, put on a theater performance, and explore the STEM room.
+The Bluebird Spa City Motor Lodge was once a motor lodge in the 1960s but has been renovated into chic lodging near all the action.
+Included in your stay are complimentary bikes and access to a common area courtyard.
+Another great option is the conveniently located Hampton Inn & Suites Saratoga Springs Downtown, where you can enjoy the gorgeous indoor pool, free breakfast, fitness center, and super short walking distances to nearby attractions.
 Drive 20 minutes and you’ll reach Moreau Lake State Park, where you can lay back and relax on the beach and drop in your line for some fishing.

-Winter may be over (thankfully), but skiing destination Hunter is still a perfect getaway destination for families.
-Book your rooms at the beautiful Hunter Inn, where your family can relax in comfortable rooms with access to the TV room with a PlayStation, arcade, and game room with air hockey, Ping Pong, foosball, and pool tables.
-Moving on to the great outdoors, you must try the New York Zipline Adventure Tours, the highest, fastest, and longest zipline canopy tour in North America.
-It might sound intimidating, but the view flying over the mountains is so spectacular that it’s worth conquering any fears.
-Treat your little animal-lovers with a visit to the Catskill Animal Sanctuary where you can meet rescued animals at their happiest.
-On weekends in April, you can ride the Bunny Express at the Catskill Mountain Railroad, a scenic ride through the countryside with the Easter Bunny on board, making a pit stop for an egg hunt, of course.
+Winter may be over, but skiing destination Hunter is still a perfect getaway destination for families.
+Book your rooms at the beautiful Scribner's Catskill Lodge, where your family (and pups!) can relax in comfortable rooms with breakfast available daily.
+Treat your little animal-lovers with a visit to the Catskill Animal Sanctuary where you can meet rescued animals at their happiest; opening weekend is April 1-2.
+Explore the Catskills on horseback with Bailiwick Ranch and trek through 300 acres of trails featuring scenic views.
+You can ride the Bunny Express at the Catskill Mountain Railroad, a scenic ride through the countryside with the Easter Bunny on board, making a pit stop for an egg hunt, of course.

 Yes, Cooperstown is famous for its baseball attractions, including the National Baseball Hall of Fame and Museum and the Cooperstown Bat Company Factory.
 These are both amazing attractions even for non-super-fans, and you should definitely go!
 But there’s also much more to Cooperstown.
 You can see stunning natural scenery, like Glimmerglass State Park with its large sandy beach on the shore of Otsego Lake.
 It might be too chilly to go swimming but the weather should be just right for fishing and hiking the nature trails.
-Take a Glimmerglass Queen Boat Tour if you’d like a little background and history to go along with the sights.
-Then there’s the Farmers’ Museum, a “living” taste of New York history.
-Walk through a recreated historic village, chat with villagers, step into the one-room school room, and watch live demonstrations by the blacksmith.
-Kids will also love a ride on the museum’s hand-carved Empire State Carousel.
-Stay at the Holiday Inn Express Cooperstown (indoor pool? check!), or the lovely Lake N’ Pines Motel for views of the water and complimentary use of the paddle boats!
+Take a Glimmerglass Queen Boat Tour (open May-October) if you’d like a little background and history to go along with the sights.
+Then there’s the Farmers’ Museum, a “living” taste of New York history, reopening April 2.
+Explore the historic country village and farmstead, ride the Empire State Carousel, visit friendly farm animals, see the mysterious Cardiff Giant, and watch live demonstrations in the Blacksmith Shop.
+Stay at the Holiday Inn Express Cooperstown (they have an indoor hot tub), or the lovely Lake N’ Pines Motel for views of the water with kayaks and paddle boards available to rent.